keithballinger/dialectica/.conductor/user_guide.md

 - Auto-run after selection (no pauses except selection):
   - `dialectica run all`
-  - Executes ideas → score → select (interactive) → drafting to consensus.
+  - Executes ideas (ideas.json) → score (ratings.json) → select (interactive) → drafting to consensus.
   - Use `--auto-select --seed 42` to auto-pick highest total score.
   - Use `--from-ideas runs/compsci/ideas_gpt5.md` to seed from an existing ideas file.
   - To include extra constraints: `--constraints-text` or `--constraints-stdin`.

 - Run all ideas:
   - `dialectica run all --all-ideas --constraints constraints/quantum_ibm_cost.md --name batch`
-  - Generates (or loads) ideas, then creates separate runs for each idea and drafts each to completion (no initial scoring).
+  - Generates ideas (ideas.json), then creates separate runs for each idea and drafts each to completion (no scoring).

 - Start from an existing ideas file:
   - `dialectica run all --from-ideas runs/compsci/ideas_gpt5.md --auto-select --max-cycles 1000 --name from-compsci`